COMCIFS/dREL/README.md

 Examples/Lark directory uses the annotated grammar and the Lark parser to create a fully-functional system for translating dREL code to Python and recursively executing it when provided with a CIF data file.

+Three implementations exist of dREL.
+One is included in the JsCifBrowser javascript software of Doug du Boulay (see https://github.com/COMCIFS/JsCifBrowser) and another is bundled with the PyCIFRW software of James Hester (see https://bitbucket.org/jamesrhester/pycifrw).
+Neither can be considered to fully implement the specification in the paper, but both handle most or all dREL methods in approved IUCr CIF dictionaries.

-A Julia implementation of dREL is available [here](https://github.com/jamesrhester/CIF_dREL.jl).
+A more up to date Julia implementation of dREL is available [here](https://github.com/jamesrhester/CIF_dREL.jl).

-Further examples using different coding languages and CIF access libraries are welcome.
+Further examples using different coding languages and CIF access libraries are welcome, as are contributions to the above projects.